Dino Snores for Kids Christmas Special FAQs

 How much does it cost?

-Tickets cost £130.
-Members pay £117.
-The cost covers experienced staff, materials for arts and craft activities, a hot meal midway through the evening, overnight accommodation in the Museum, and breakfast.
+Tickets cost £80.
+Members pay £72.
+The cost covers experienced staff, materials for arts and craft activities, overnight accommodation in the Museum, festive treats and a hot breakfast.

 What do we have to bring?